Comfort and Joy (soundtrack): Release history

 The Comfort and Joy soundtrack was released as a three-song 12" vinyl record in 1984.
-It has never been released in CD format, but the songs were issued in CD as b-side of some CD singles.
+It has never been released in CD format, but the songs were issued on CD as b-sides of two CD singles promoting the Screenplaying album (which doesn't include any of the Comfort and Joy tracks).
+"Comfort" was the b-side of the 1993 "Going Home" CD single; "Joy" and "A Fistful of Ice Cream" appeared on the 1994 "Irish Boy" CD single.